Table of contents

 Types of Properties

-Just like data properties have four attributes as explained above, these too have four attributes viz. get
+Just like data properties have four attributes as explained above, these too have four attributes viz. get, set, enumerable and configurable.

 let obj1 = {